gsmith077/smiths.solutions/src/pages/lost.md

-## Oops, all shell crumbs.
+## Bad route bro

-The hard taco you're looking for seems to have already been eaten.
+Looks like you are looking for something that doesn't exist.

-Head on back to the home page to find something tasty.
+FOR SHAME.